MarshP/yon-readme/README.md

 ## About Yon and This Readme

-Yon is a *Survival Mode* Minecraft Realm created and owned by D-Cug (of Oxford) and extensively built by him and friends over several years.
+Yon is a *Survival Mode* Minecraft Realm created and owned by DnC (of Oxford) and extensively built by him and friends over several years.
 You can see the terrain and biomes [on MineAtlas](http://mineatlas.com/?levelName=4966500929223253659&seed=4966500929223253659).

 The more thorough Yon Gist is [maintained by OG](https://gist.github.com/ollyg/78e7bf8d3df70f7bb0727493dcb9ceaf#file-yon-realm-asciidoc).
 This readme is a reference of practically useful stuff for new or returning players.